DigitalPublishingToolkit/NN09/md/10Rules.md

 its suction will be.
 Platforms and network effects are the elephant in the room in the New Game.
 They are already ubiquitous, already powerful – and scarcely regulated.
-They are on the course of undermining the authority of the state, because unlike nation states, platforms reach into all areas of our lives.
+They are on the course of undermining the authority of the state because unlike nation states, platforms reach into all areas of our lives.
 We make ourselves dependent on them quite voluntarily.
 But if we shun them, we will only hurt ourselves in the end.
 We are ensnared all the more by their usefulness: this is the